autonome/metafluff/contents/articles/what-candidate-does-your-neighbor-give-money-to/index.md

 ---
 layout: post
-title: What Candidate Does Your Neighbor Give Money To?
+title: "What Candidate Does Your Neighbor Give Money To?"
 published_at: 2004-05-25
 date: 2004-05-25
 tags: political